-The AML/CTF Act also contains a defence to proceedings for an offence against the regulations to that Act, a contravention of a civil penalty provision under that Act or proceedings under the POC Act that relate to the AML/CTF Act where the defendant proves reasonable precautions were taken, and due diligence exercised, to avoid such contravention.
+The AML/CTF Act also contains a defence to proceedings for an offence against the regulations to that Act, a contravention of a civil penalty provision under that Act or proceedings under the Proceeds of Crime Act 2002 (Cth) (the POC Act) that relate to the AML/CTF Act where the defendant proves reasonable precautions were taken, and due diligence exercised, to avoid such contravention.

-9 Resolutions and sanctions
+Resolutions and sanctions

-What is the range of outcomes in criminal money laundering cases?
+9 What is the range of outcomes in criminal money laundering cases?

 Broadly, the possible outcomes in criminal money laundering cases range from 25 years' to six months' imprisonment.
-Monetary penalties may be imposed on natural and non-natural persons, ranging from 1,500 penalty units (currently A\$315,000) to 10 penalty units (currently A\$2,100).
-It is anticipated that the penalty units will be reviewed in late 2018, and the value of penalty units is increased annually from 1 July.
+Monetary penalties may be imposed on natural and non-natural persons, ranging from 10 penalty units (currently A\$2,220) to 1,500 penalty units (currently A\$33,000).
+Under current legislation, the value of penalty units will automatically increase in line with the consumer price index from 1 July 2020 and every three years after.